The 5 Most important Camera Settings For Portrait Photography

 There are many photographers out there, who don’t know why shooting in RAW is better than JPEG.

-if you don’t know, then you’re at the right place.
+If you don’t know, then you’re at the right place.

 Black And White Photography

-let me give you an in-short answer.
+Let me give you an in-depth answer.

 RAW files save every single detail when you capture an image, those details help you at the end when you’re editing your images.

-so if you own a very high-quality camera, then just shoot one image with RAW and one with JPEG.
+So if you own a very high-quality camera, then just shoot one image with RAW and one with JPEG.

-if you still want to know more about it, there here is a brief discussion on RAW vs JPEG.
+If you still want to know more about it, there here is a brief discussion on RAW vs JPEG.

-let’s just to another point…
+Let’s move to another point…

 Who doesn’t like to get a creamy bokeh kind of background effect while shooting portraits?

-so the next two points are very necessary for you if you want a blurry background effect while shooting some high-grade portraits.
+So the next two points are very necessary for you if you want a blurry background effect while shooting some high-grade portraits.

 4. Aperture

-Aperture is the thing that helps you to capture sharp as well as everything in focus kind of images.
+The aperture is the thing that helps you to capture sharp as well as everything in focus kind of images.

-to get started with aperture, first, you need to know something about aperture.
+To get started with aperture, first, you need to know something about aperture.

-now I can assume, you know something about aperture.
+Now I can assume, you know something about aperture.

-so to capture beautiful portraits you can set the aperture in between F/1.2 to F/3.
+So to capture beautiful portraits you can set the aperture in between F/1.2 to F/3.

-if you set your aperture between these ranges then you’ll get a very sharp foreground ( your model ) and blur/creamy background.
+If you set your aperture between these ranges then you’ll get a very sharp foreground ( your model ) and blur/creamy background.

 5. Manual focus

-you get better access to your photography when you start capturing images using manual focus.
+You can get better access to your photography when you start capturing images using manual focus.

-Do not focus on the model, focus on the eye of the model to capture sharp portraits.
+The trick is to not focus on the model, focus on the eye of the model to capture sharp portraits.

-that’s all the most important things you need to know before you start capturing good portraits.
+That’s all the most important things you need to know before you start capturing good portraits.

-apart from this, there are many different things like camera equipment, lens & tripod, etc required to get better lighting and effect while capturing.
+Apart from this, there are many different things like camera equipment, lens & tripod, etc required to get better lighting and effect while capturing.

-make your histogram proper while you capture some great portraiture.
+Make your histogram proper while you capture some great portraiture

 My words…

-but apart from all these tips, I want to say something more important than that.
+But apart from all these tips, I want to say something more important than that.

-and that is practice, always try to carry your camera with you and no matter what happens just capture every single moment.
+That is practice, always try to carry your camera with you and no matter what happens just capture every single moment.

-for better creative ideas, you can just search on social media like Pinterest or Instagram to shoot better images.
+For better creative ideas, you can just search on social media like Pinterest or Instagram to shoot better images.

-and add your own creativity and shoot something different, this thing helps you to gain more confidence and makes you excited to capture more beautiful portrait shots.
+And add your own creativity and shoot something different, this thing helps you to gain more confidence and makes you excited to capture more beautiful portrait shots.

 May you like

-hope you guys like this article & learn some new camera settings for portrait photography, and some awesome tips to capture better portraits.
+Hope you guys like this article & learn some new camera settings for portrait photography, and some awesome tips to capture better portraits.

-have a good day, thank you 🙂
+Have a good day, thank you 🙂

 Hi, I'm Manthan I'm a professional photographer and founder of photographywith.com. this site hosts all of my writing on photography stuff like blogs, reviews, editing, and much more. whatever I learn new, I publish here as a blog with some good and easy examples.
 Cheers, Manthan